csessig86/leaflet-maps-intro/readme.md

 	}

 	```
+* This gets us a map without any data points.

 ####5.
 Add data to map
 * Our sample dataset is [a list of breweries in Iowa](https://docs.google.com/spreadsheets/d/1M6mREJiDMQ1NTbdbOXiw0sWN_6DE7E33JJY503GS7tc/pub?output=html).
 I've already included lat, long information for each brewery and converted the CSV into a JSON file.
 You must have lat, long information for each location for Leaflet to put them on the map.

 * Pro-tip: If you need a site to convert CSVs into JSON files, check out [Mr. Data Converter](http://shancarter.github.io/mr-data-converter/)

 * The breweries JSON data is one array.
 Each brewery is an object within that array.
+Objects have keys and values and each represent a data point.
+For instance, in the breweries data, one of the keys is address.
+The value is address for the specific brewery.

 You need to make sure the array is a variable, so go into the file and add this before it:
 	```javascript
 	var breweries =
 	```